weztcy/GadgetFlow-API/README.md

 **GadgetFlow API** is a backend REST API developed using **Next.js** to support data management and backend operations for the **GadgetFlow - Smartphone Product & Order Management System**.

-The API provides functionality for smartphone product management, category management, customer order processing, user authentication, and administrative operations through structured REST API endpoints.
+The API provides functionality for smartphone product management, category management, customer order processing, user authentication, authorization, audit tracking, and administrative operations through structured REST API endpoints.

+---

 ## 📱 About the Project

-GadgetFlow API was developed as the backend foundation and service layer for **GadgetFlow - Smartphone Product & Order Management System** using **Next.js** as the backend development framework.
+GadgetFlow API was developed as the backend foundation and service layer for the **GadgetFlow - Smartphone Product & Order Management System** using **Next.js** as the backend framework.

-The API manages core backend operations and application services related to smartphone retail, including smartphone product catalog management, product category organization, customer order processing, user authentication and authorization, administrative operations, database relationship management, and system activity tracking.
+The API manages core backend operations for smartphone retail systems, including product catalog management, category organization, customer order processing, user authentication, authorization management, database relationship handling, and system activity tracking.

-The API is designed to provide structured communication between frontend applications and backend services through RESTful API architecture using JSON based data exchange.
+The API is designed using a RESTful API architecture with JSON-based communication between frontend applications and backend services.

-GadgetFlow API implements a professional backend architecture using separated layers for API Routes, Service Layer, Validation Layer, Middleware, and Database Layer to improve maintainability, scalability, and development efficiency.
+GadgetFlow API applies a professional backend architecture using separated layers:

+- API Routes Layer
+- Service Layer
+- Validation Layer
+- Middleware Layer
+- Database Layer

+This architecture improves maintainability, scalability, code organization, and development efficiency.

-The API also includes authentication and security mechanisms such as JWT based authentication, role based access control, password encryption, refresh token management, and password recovery workflows.
+The API also implements security mechanisms including JWT authentication, role-based access control, password encryption, refresh token management, password recovery workflow, and audit logging.

+---

-## ✨ Features
+# ✨ Features

 Key features and implementations include: